davidterroso/D/documentation.md

  ┃ ┣ loss.py # Contains the loss functions that will be used to train and evaluate the models ┃ ┗ unet.py # U-Net model in PyTorch
  ┣ splits # Will contain all the train-test splits
+ ┃ ┣ competitive_errors_fold0.csv # Contains the errors obtained in fold 0 of the competitive fold split
+ ┃ ┃ ...
+ ┃ ┣ competitive_errors_fold4.csv # Contains the errors obtained in fold 4 of the competitive fold split
+ ┃ ┣ competitive_errors_mean.csv # Contains the mean of the errors obtained in the competitive fold split ┃ ┣ competitive_errors_std.csv # Contains the standard deviation of the errors obtained in the competitive fold split ┃ ┣ competitive_fold_selection.csv # Contains the fold split obtained using the competitive fold split ┃ ┣ factorial_errors_fold0.csv # Contains the errors obtained in fold 0 of the factorial fold split ┃ ┃ ...
+ ┃ ┣ factorial_errors_fold4.csv # Contains the errors obtained in fold 4 of the factorial fold split
- ┃ ┣ generation_test_splits.csv # Contains the index of the volumes that will be used in the testing of the generative models ┃ ┣ generation_train_splits.csv # Contains the index of the volumes that will be used in the training of the generative models
+ ┃ ┣ factorial_errors_mean.csv # Contains the mean of the errors obtained in the factorial fold split ┃ ┣ factorial_errors_std.csv # Contains the standard deviation of the errors obtained in the factorial fold split ┃ ┣ factorial_fold_selection.csv # Contains the fold split obtained using the factorial fold split ┃ ┣ folds_selection.xlsx # Excel file where a manual analysis was made to determine which fold split was optimal ┃ ┣ generation_test_splits.csv # Contains the index of the volumes that will be used in the testing of the generative models ┃ ┣ generation_train_splits.csv # Contains the index of the volumes that will be used in the training of the generative ┃ ┃                             # models
- ┃ ┣ segmentation_test_splits.csv # Contains the index of the volumes that will be used in the testing of the segmentation models
+ ┃ ┣ manual_errors_fold0.csv # Contains the errors obtained in fold 0 of the fold split obtained manually ┃ ┃ ...
- ┃ ┗ segmentation_train_splits.csv # Contains the index of the volumes that will be used in the training of the segmentation models
+ ┃ ┣ manual_errors_fold4.csv # Contains the errors obtained in fold 4 of the fold split obtained manually ┃ ┣ manual_errors_mean.csv # Contains the mean of the errors obtained in the fold split obtained manually ┃ ┣ manual_errors_std.csv # Contains the standard deviation of the errors obtained in the fold split obtained manually ┃ ┣ manual_fold_selection.csv # Contains the fold split obtained using the fold split obtained manually ┃ ┣ segmentation_test_splits.csv # Contains the index of the volumes that will be used in the testing of ┃ ┃                              # the segmentation models ┃ ┣ segmentation_train_splits.csv # Contains the index of the volumes that will be used in the training of ┃ ┃                               # the segmentation models ┃ ┣ sortedfactorial_errors_fold0.csv # Contains the errors obtained in fold 0 of the factorial fold split, with the volumes
+ ┃ ┃ ...                              # sorted by the quantity of fluid voxels
+ ┃ ┣ sortedfactorial_errors_fold4.csv # Contains the errors obtained in fold 4 of the factorial fold split, with the volumes ┃ ┃                                  # sorted by the quantity of fluid voxels ┃ ┣ sortedfactorial_errors_mean.csv # Contains the mean of the errors obtained in the factorial fold split, with the volumes ┃ ┃                                 # sorted by the quantity of fluid voxels ┃ ┣ sortedfactorial_errors_std.csv # Contains the standard deviation of the errors obtained in the factorial fold split, with
+ ┃ ┃                                # the volumes sorted by the quantity of fluid voxels ┃ ┣ sortedfactorial_fold_selection.csv # Contains the fold split obtained using the factorial fold split, with the volumes ┃ ┃                                    # sorted by the quantity of fluid voxels ┃ ┗ volumes_info.csv # Contains the number of voxels per fluid class of each volume, with their respective vendor and ordered
+ ┃                    # by their index
  ┣ .gitignore # Declares the files that must not be updated to git ┣ documentation.md # Project documentation
  ┣ pipeline.ipynb # Project's pipeline code